 Although often a misdemeanor, indecent exposure can sometimes result in a felony charge and may be classified as a sex offense.
 For example, if a minor is involved or if sexual contact is made, an indecent exposure charge can become a sexual assault charge.
 This could result in being registered as a sex offender—usually a lifelong requirement that negatively impacts housing and employment opportunities.

-However, there is an exception for breastfeeding mothers.
+It’s worth noting that there is an exception for breastfeeding mothers.
 It is legal for mothers to breastfeed their infants in public even though they are technically exposing themselves.

 Minnesota Sex Crimes Attorneys

 There are several ways a Minnesota criminal sexual conduct attorney can defend an indecent exposure charge, including:

 - Lack of factual evidence